 You know the most delicious thing about summer?
 SUNFLOWERS!
 A sunflower is the last little showoff of summer, busting out in all it’s cheerful glory just as the days are getting shorter and summer is transitioning to fall.
-And THIS!
 This sweet summer sunflower bag just might be the best thing of all.

 I’m in love with this sunflower bag.
 There.
 I’ve said it.
 And I’ve probably said that a lot.
 But I can’t help myself.
 There’s something about taking granny square variations and putting them together into a bag that just makes me happy.

-All this sunshiney goodness just warms my heart.
-Let’s talk about this beauty for a few minutes before diving in.
-First up.. the granny square.
-This is the simple Starburst Granny we learned last week worked in summery colors in Hobby Lobby’s I Love This Cotton yarn.
 I fell in love with this yarn when I used it for the Crochet Octopus pattern.
 It’s a great purse yarn because it’s not too bulky and with a G6/4mm crochet hook it works up nicely.
 It’s not too “holey” so it’s an easy bag to leave unlined, which is how I’ve worked mine.
 But you could certainly line it later if you wish.

 Settle in and let’s get going on this Sweet Summer Sunflower Bag!